-Battle for Delhi: How Anti-CAA protests may play spoilsport for three parties
+Battle for Delhi: How Anti-CAA protests likely to play 'spoilsport' for three parties

 When the BJP government scored a political point by getting the Citizenship (Amendment) Bill passed smoothly, it had not anticipated what would follow.

-The protests which was initially confined to the north-eastern States when the dubious connection between the CAA and the NRC began to unfold.
+The protests which were initially confined to the north-eastern States when the dubious connection between the CAA and the NRC began to unfold.
 But the game plan fell apart as protests spilled from one state to the another, with widespread participation from all communities.
 The protesters against the CAA and the NRC ensured that the issue did not remain one that concerned the minority communities alone.

 AAP has been careful to not lose its support among any of the communities.
-While the latest Police action and alleged inaction in several universities in the national capital has helped building perception that the Modi-Shah leadership of the BJP is insensitive towards sentiments and concerns of aam aadmi.
+While the latest Police action and alleged inaction in several universities in the national capital have helped building perception that the Modi-Shah leadership of the BJP is insensitive towards sentiments and concerns of aam aadmi.

 Delhi election: How social media battle hots up as BJP, Congress try to breach 'Kejri Wall'